Cremuss/blender-data-baker/README.md

 [img](Documentations/Images/)

 This can be fixed by adding extra frames to the VAT, a process we may call **padding**.
 For each clip, *insert its last frame before its first*, and *append its first frame after its last*.
 While **padding** duplicates frames and thus slightly **increases the VAT resolution**, the benefits should outweigh the drawbacks.
+That is, assuming you do use GPU interpolation to get frame interpolation for free, *else padding serves no purpose*.

 [img](Documentations/Images/)

 > [!NOTE]
 > You may choose to add padding on last frames only or first frames only but that’s assuming you know the direction the V coordinates have to be scrolled, which may vary depending on the UV coordinate system of the targeted game engine/graphics API, and that animations may only be played in that direction.

-Now, this **one-frame-per-row** packing scheme has its limits.
+Now, this **one-frame-per-row** packing scheme has its limits and there are a couple of things to note.

 Firstly, it often results in **non-power-of-two** (NPOT) VATs.
 Vertex & frame count are unlikely to be a power of two and while NPOT textures *were once unsupported in most game engines*, the *situation has improved* but there are still some important things to note.
 It’s very hard to find information on what happens under the hood in older and more recent GPUs and coming with absolute truths on such a broad and obscure topic is unwise.

-That said, it wouldn’t be unrealistic to assume that an **NPOT texture may be store as the next power-of-two** (POT) texture on a lot of hardware.
-One may even read here and there that a NPOT texture may be padded with black pixels to be converted to a POT texture, causing interpolation issues on borders, but we digress.
-A **400x200** texture *may* be stored as a **512x256** texture depending on your targeted hardware, game-engine, graphics API etc.
+That said, it wouldn’t be unrealistic to assume that an **NPOT texture may be stored as the next power-of-two** (POT) texture on a lot of hardware.
+One may even read here and there older reports stating that a NPOT texture *may* be padded with black pixels to be converted to a POT texture, causing interpolation issues on borders, but we digress.
+A **400x200** texture *may* be stored as a **512x256** texture depending on your targeted hardware, game engine, graphics API etc. It is however not something I have experienced with *Unreal Engine* in recent years.

 [img](Documentations/Images/)

-While this doesn’t directly affect the user, it does waste precious GPU memory and may therefore affect memory-bandwidth.
+While this doesn’t directly affect the user if it was true, it does waste precious GPU memory and may therefore affect memory-bandwidth.
 This shouldn't be worrying for smaller textures, but a 2049x2048 texture, for example, would be theoretically padded and stored as a 4096x2048 texture on *some* hardware, just because of that extra pixel in width!
-Worrying.
-I’d try to work with a vertex & frame count that isn’t *that far off* from a POT.
+Worrying, but again, it doesn't seem to be the case on recent hardware.
+Everything seems to point to an NPOT texture behaving just like a POT texture in memory, but you never know.
+It was worth mentionning.

 Secondly, while NPOT textures are **now widely supported in most game engines**, they can still be troublesome or *unsupported on certain hardware* (e.g. mobile?).
 It may be a good idea to double-check your targeted hardware specs.